 A good option would be to get eco-friendly paper from sustainable brands.
 Most of them are biodegradable and compostable.
 Apart from new purchases, you can reuse tissue paper as an eco-friendly option.

 There’s no doubt that certain types of tissue papers you can’t reuse or recycle.
 You’ll have to toss them in the trash bin or the appropriate waste management system in those cases.

 However, you can reuse and repurpose an item like gift wrapping paper.
 The first and most obvious thing is to save old wrapping paper.
 This way, you can use them for papercraft projects or even to re-wrap presents for people.
 Ideally, you can look for alternatives to single-use papers.
 These alternatives include newspapers, tote bags, and fabrics for wrapping gifts.

 Tissue paper is a staple in many homes.
 As mentioned earlier, they serve various functions, from wiping surfaces to wrapping items.
 The truth is, many of these papers are single-use products.
 As a result, many people face the challenge of properly disposing of them.

+Whereas tissue paper can be recycled, it is not quite that simple.
 You should now be able to distinguish between what products to recycle and compost and those to toss away.
 To reduce your tissue paper usage, you can opt for reusable options.
-For instance, using reusable bags to give presents and face towels instead of paper ones.
+For instance, using reusable bags to give presents and reusable paper towels instead of paper ones.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.